cppunit/cppunit/README.md

 This feature is very useful to test programs written for online judges like: codeforces.com, topcoder.com, spoj etc.

-## Passed test output
+## Passed tests
-Prints the number of checks passed and the elapsed time
+In case of passed tests it prints the number of checks passed and the elapsed time
 ```
 ...
 --------------------------------------------------